Winston Churchill was once asked “Mr. Churchill, to what do you attribute your success in life?”

 Balcony off the Bedroom

-If you’re one of the fortunate few to have a private balcony off your master bedroom (or any bedroom), your seating options are many… but of course restricted to the size of your balcony.
+If you’re one of the fortunate few to have a private balcony off your primary bedroom (or any bedroom), your seating options are many… but of course restricted to the size of your balcony.

 Related Galleries You May Enjoy: